mqnc/skincollada/README.md

 The (somewhat ugly because I didn't put any effort into it) result can be seen here: https://mqnc.github.io/skincollada/example/view.html

-Now you can use the resulting beautifully skinned collada file in your three.js (or other) projects.
+Now you can use the resulting beautifully skinned Collada file in your three.js (or other) projects.

 ### Enjoy!